Kezzzzz/userlist-react/README.md

 ## Steps to run

 - Clone the repo
+- Navigate to the cartrack-react folder
-- `npm i` to install dependencies
+- Run `npm i` to install dependencies
-- `npm start` to run the program in your browser
+- Run `npm start` and the program will begin to load in your browser

 ### Built using